neurodata/r-mgc/README.md

 discr.run_demo()
 ```

-and is expected to produce the following result:
+and is expected to produce the following result, again in about 10 seconds:

 ```
 [1] "Parameters of first random variable: mu=0.00, sd=0.20"